Cultural Sites Photo Credit: Mark Twain Boyhood Home (Hannibal, MO)

 Explore the past when horses were the primary source of power.

 As the largest prehistoric Indian site north of Mexico, Cahokia Mounds covered about 4000 acres and included at least 120 mounds.
 A UNESCO World Heritage Site, it has a unique Interpretive Center, walking trails, the largest Mound and Woodhenge.

 Host to the 1904 World Fair, the grounds contain some of the top cultural sites in Missouri – St. Louis Zoo, Saint Louis Art Museum, the Missouri History Museum, and the St. Louis Science Center

-Mark Twain Boyhood Home and Museum (Hannibal, MO)
+Mark Twain Boyhood Home (Hannibal, MO)

 A young boy in a Mississippi River town became one of America’s most iconic authors.
 See the childhood homes of the inspirations for Huck and Becky too.

 A reproduction of the major Union Civil War fortification in historic downtown Helena.

 The oldest museum in the state of Arkansas with artifacts that range from Mark Twain to local lumber history to a letter written by Gilbert du Motier, Marquis de Lafayette.